This feature requires Consul Enterprise with the Global Visibility, Routing, and Scale module.

 Consul Network Segments enables operators to create separate LAN gossip segments in one Consul cluster.
 Agents in a segment are only able to join and communicate with other agents in it's network segment.
 This functionality is useful for clusters that have multiple tenants that should not be able to communicate with each other.

-To get started with network segments you can review the guide on HashiCorp Learn for Network Segments.
+To get started with network segments you can review the tutorial on HashiCorp Learn for Network Segments.

-Note: Due to limitations in Serf, a Consul agent configured with too many network segments may not be able to start
+Note: Prior to Consul 1.7.3, a Consul agent configured with too many network segments may not be able to start due to limitations in Serf.

 »Consul Networking Models